Tour Ground Zero with the brother of 9/11 hero FDNY Capt. Billy Burke, Jr.

 FDNY Memorial Wall

-Capt.
+Follow in the footsteps of Capt.
 William F. (Billy) Burke, Jr.

 “Keep going,” Billy told them, “I’m right behind you with two civilians.
 Meet at the rig.”

-Escaping as the tower came down behind them, his men and the civilians they assisted all survived.
+Escaping as the tower came down behind them, his men and the civilians they saved all survived.

 Speaking with survivors whom Billy encountered at the WTC, I was able to piece together his entire incredible story.
 I learned how his leadership and decisive actions contributed to the survival of another dozen firefighters and several dozen office workers.